laravel/docs/billing.md

 <a name="incomplete-and-past-due-status"></a>
 #### Incomplete and Past Due Status

-If a subscription requires a secondary payment action after creating a subscription the subscription becomes "incomplete".
-The same thing happens when swapping a plan but then the subscription becomes "past_due".
+If a subscription requires a secondary payment action after creation the subscription will be marked as `incomplete`.
+Subscription statuses are stored in the `status` column of Cashier's `subscriptions` database table.

+Similarly, if a secondary payment action is required when swapping plans the subscription will be marked as `past_due`.
 When your subscription is in either of these states it will not be active until the customer has confirmed their payment.
-Checking if a subscription has an incomplete payment can be done with the following method on the user or subscription:
+Checking if a subscription has an incomplete payment can be done using the `hasIncompletePayment` method on the Billable model or a subscription instance:

     if ($user->hasIncompletePayment()) {
         //